cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/application-evaluation-rubric.md

 {{< tdclose >}}{{< tdopen >}}

-- The student has limited **in-semester** research experience, community service engagement, or outside student job (one semester or less)
+- The student has limited **in-semester** research experience, community service engagement, or outside student job (one semester or less).
 - The student only has in-person research or student job experience.
-- Some participation in community and/or extracurricular activities
+- Some participation in community and/or extracurricular activities.
-- Motivations for pursuing a career in research are given, but are not thoroughly thought out
+- Motivations for pursuing a career in research are given, but are not thoroughly thought out.

 {{< tdclose >}}{{< tdopen >}}

-- The student has **in-semester** research experience, community service engagement, or outside student job (1 – 2 years)
+- The student has **in-semester** research experience, community service engagement, or outside student job (1 – 2 years).
 - The student has conducted research or work remotely before.
 - Strong commitment to community and/or diversity as evidenced through community or extracurricular involvement
 - Clearly articulates their motivation for pursing a research career.